leezer3/OpenBVE-Site/plugin-interface/index.md

 ---
 layout: page
-title: The openBVE Plugin Interface
+title: The OpenBVE Plugin Interface
-description: "A description of the functionality available via the openBVE plugin interface"
+description: "A description of the functionality available via the OpenBVE plugin interface"
 share: true
 ---

 # Overview

-openBVE supports the creation of train plugins in either C# , or as legacy Win32 DLLs.
+OpenBVE supports the creation of train plugins in either C# , or as legacy Win32 DLLs.
 These may be used to add functionality, and in many cases override the default behaviour of the simulation.
 Available uses include:
 * Displaying custom indicators in the cab.